 Whether in life sciences, deep learning, or semiconductor design, building quality products and getting to market fast often demands extensive computer simulation.
 Enterprises compete in-part based on the scale, performance, and cost-efficiency of their high-performance computing (HPC) environments.

-In chip design, device validation and regression testing are massively compute-intensive operations.
+In chip design, device validation and regression testing are massively compute-intensive operations, yet the importance of regression testing for new features within an application cannot be overstated.
 Modern VLSI and system on a chip (SoC) designs are comprised of millions of gates, and any minor design change requires that millions of digital and analog simulations be re-run to ensure that the device continues to function and has not “regressed”.
 With tape out costs in the range of 10-15 million dollars, organizations cannot afford to make a mistake in device design and verification.

 Owing to the cyclical nature of chip design projects where large clusters are often needed for a short time, cloud environments are becoming a compelling environment for EDA workloads.
 With advances in cloud offerings and more cloud-friendly licensing models from software vendors, the barriers to running in the cloud are falling away.